 Diversity Policy: The Group is committed to promoting diversity of gender, social and ethnic backgrounds and personal strengths, in addition to ensuring that everyone has the same opportunities for employment and promotion based on ability, qualifications and suitability for the work in question.
 The Group invests in training and development of skills for the Group's future and has a long-term aim that the composition of our workforce should reflect that of the community it serves.
 The Group continues to strive to improve the balance of diversity by reviewing gender reporting and promoting diversity through training and development, recruitment, our business culture and the Board's Strategy.
-Whilst the senior independent directorship is held by Jennifer Kelly, following the assessment that was carried out on 30th April, 2023 the Board does not comply fully with the latest listing requirements that have come into effect in the year, which require 40% of the Board to be female and for at least one Board member to be from an ethnic minority background.
+Whilst the senior independent directorship is held by Jennifer Kelly, following the assessment that was carried out on 30th April, 2024, the Board does not comply fully with the latest listing requirements that have come into effect, which require 40% of the Board to be female and for at least one Board member to be from an ethnic minority background.
 Whilst we fully acknowledge the necessity and benefits of a diversified leadership, we are unable to currently meet these specific targets due to the Board consisting of primarily executive Directors because of its size and complexity, as set out on page 22.
 This coupled with the fact that the appointments of the Board are made with the utmost consideration for the individual's qualifications, experience, and ability to contribute to the strategic direction of the Company, we have found ourselves at present, based on these criteria, unable to make the necessary adjustments without compromising the integrity and efficiency of our Board.
-Nonetheless, we are examining ways of meeting these requirements over the long-term by continuing to promote diversity at all levels of the Company, whilst also maintaining the Board's dynamism and the required level of experience, ability and qualifications.
+Nonetheless, we are continually examining ways of meeting these requirements over the long-term by continuing to promote diversity at all levels of the Company, whilst also maintaining the Board's dynamism and the required level of experience, ability and qualifications.
+The latest development is that, before the end of the calendar year 2024, the Board expects to have appointed one additional Non-Executive Director to the Board, who will also sit on the Audit Committee along with Jennifer Kelly and the Group Chairman, thereby putting the Group in line with Audit Committee composition requirements, as set out within The Listing Rules.